Blackhawkup/Summer-Analytics-2025-capstone-project/README.md

 ---

-## 🔍 Project Overview
+ 🔍 Project Overview

-Urban parking is chaotic — fixed prices lead to **overcrowding or underuse**.
-We solve this by simulating a **dynamic pricing engine** that adjusts rates in real-time using:
+Urban parking is chaotic — fixed prices lead to overcrowding or underuse.
+We solve this by simulating a dynamic pricing engine that adjusts rates in real-time using:

 - Occupancy levels
 - Queue length